ColeTownsend/Balzac/readme.md

 *** Label: Featured Image (or hero, or whatever, this is just for the back end form label.)
 *** File types: (leave blank, unless you want to limit it to jpg, png, etc.)

+## Thanks!

+If you're feeling generous and really like this, donate some coffee money via [Gumroad](https://gumroad.com/l/balzac).

+If you'd like give me credit somewhere on your blog or tweet a shout out to [@ctrunsthis](https://twitter.com/ctrunsthis), that would be pretty sweet.

+## License

+This is under the [GPL](http://choosealicense.com/licenses/gpl-v2/) with no added caveats, so feel free to use this Anchor theme on your site without linking back to me or using a disclaimer.
+Basically you must make your source code equally available to others.